wikindx/wikindx/tags/stable/docs/README.md

 main vendor components pre-installed.
 No plugins are pre-installed.

-All components are available on [SourceForge File] section for a manual instllation or via the component update system embeded in Wikindx.
+All components are available on [SourceForge File] section for a manual installation or via the component update system embeded in Wikindx.

 Each official extension is released with a new version of the application and only for the last version.